Skip to main content

 1. 1Upload your video file by dragging it in or clicking the upload area.

-3. 3Move to your end point and click "Set End" to define the clip range.
+3. 3Move to your end point and press O to set the end of the clip range.

-4. 4Preview the selection, then click Export to download the trimmed video.
+4. 4Preview the selected range, then click Export to download the trimmed video.

 • Social media clips